vikasahu/git-card-app/README.md

+### Note about live project

+Github api has limited number of request.If you will reload/refresh frequently, it will block the request and the api will fail.
+So in live project you may see it not working properly.
+So better option is you clone this repo and then run to your local.

-### Note about sorting option
+### Note about sorting option and admin flag

-Currently sorting is based on id and not on score (as score is coming same for almost all users)
+Currently sorting is based on id and not on score (as score is coming same for almost all users).
+For admin flag - search for "scottdensmore" and then there you will see a profile with admin flag.